NikosTsompanides/personal-blog/src/contents/intro-to-functional-programming-part-2.md

 });
 ```

 In Typescript, in order to define an immutable property inside an object or a tuple you can use the [`readonly` keyword](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html#readonly-and-const).
 Please have in mind that Typescript is a language that compiles to Javascript and the `readonly` does not actually guarantees you that you value will be immutable.
-Yes, if you'll try to mutate the value of a readonly property the compiler will throw an error but do not take that as granted if you do not use the `Object.freeze` function.
+Yes, if you'll try to mutate the value of a readonly property the compiler will throw an error but do not take that as granted.

 Now that we learn about immutability let's define what a side effect is and learn how to avoid them.